Montessori at Childpeace

 Who administers the school?Childpeace is run by a Head of School, Sue Pritzker, who is responsible for the program at all age levels.
 We have a Board of Trustees and Advisors, composed of Childpeace parents, community members and Montessorians, who bring a wealth of professional, business, legal and Montessori teaching and Board experience.
 The Board of Trustees is responsible for the long-range planning and financial soundness of the school.

 What are the tuition rates?Our tuition rates are comparable to many private educational institutions in the Portland area.
 We survey similar programs to help us to determine our tuition.
-Please refer to the Tuition page for more information.
+Refer to the Tuition page for more information.
 To help keep tuition costs affordable to more families, Childpeace families and staff work to raise about 5 - 10% of our general operating expenses through fundraising efforts.

 Are scholarships available?